Sikandar Ali Mandhro

-Education and political career
+Education

-Dr. Sikandar Ali Mandhro was born in Badin District.
-He was a senior politician.
-He achieved his Bachelor of Medicine, Bachelor of Surgery (MBBS) and MA (Economics) from University of Sindh and MCPS (Medicine) from College of Physicians and Surgeons Pakistan.
+Dr. Sikandar Ali Mandhro achieved his Bachelor of Medicine, Bachelor of Surgery (MBBS) and MA (Economics) from University of Sindh and MCPS (Medicine) from College of Physicians and Surgeons Pakistan.

 Political career 1993–2007

 Sikandar Ali Mandhro belonged to constituency PS-58 (Badin-II) (Old Badin-IV).
-He had served as a Member in Provincial Assembly of Sindh multiple times from 1993 to 1996, from 1997 to 1999, from 2002 to 2007.
+He had served as a Member in the Provincial Assembly of Sindh multiple times from 1993 to 1996, from 1997 to 1999, from 2002 to 2007.

 Political career 2008–2013

-In election, 2008 he again served as Member in Provincial Assembly of Sindh from 2008 to 2013 from the constituency PS-58 (Badin-II).
-He was also serving as Member of several committees such as: Standing Committee on Finance and Inter Provincial Coordination, Standing Committee on Health, Standing Committee on Irrigation and Power, Standing Committee on Planning and Development (Chairperson), Finance Committee, Special Committee and others from 2008 to 2013.
+In the 2008 Pakistani general election he again served as Member in the Provincial Assembly of Sindh from 2008 to 2013 from constituency PS-58 (Badin-II).
+He was also serving as Member of several committees such as: Standing Committee on Finance and Inter Provincial Coordination, Standing Committee on Health, Standing Committee on Irrigation and Power, Standing Committee on Planning and Development (chairperson), Finance Committee, Special Committee and others from 2008 to 2013.